Boeing 787 Dreamliner: BBJ 787

 Through June 2018, fifteen have been ordered, twelve delivered and four were in service.

 Experimental

 Two 787 aircraft have been used in Boeing's ecoDemonstrator program which aims to develop technology and techniques to reduce the environmental effects of aviation.
-The testing involves many partner organisations including engine and systems manufacturers, NASA, academic, research, and regulatory institutions.
+The testing involves many partner organizations including engine and systems manufacturers, NASA, academic, research, and regulatory institutions.
 The program started in 2011 with a different airframe being used each year.

-In 2014 the fourth prototype 787-8 was used for tests including use of sustainable aviation fuel, ceramic matrix composite engine exhaust nozzles, and systems for improved air traffic control (ATC) communications and closer landing approach spacing.
-In 2020 a new 787-10 took part in the program, including intensive noise reduction trials, and including text-based ATC communications and cabin hygiene and cleansing tests related to the COVID-19 pandemic.
+In 2014, the fourth prototype 787-8 was used for tests including use of sustainable aviation fuel, ceramic matrix composite engine exhaust nozzles, and systems for improved air traffic control (ATC) communications and closer landing approach spacing.
+In 2020, a new 787-10 took part in the program, including intensive noise reduction trials, and including text-based ATC communications and cabin hygiene and cleansing tests related to the COVID-19 pandemic.
 After removal of the test equipment, the aircraft was delivered to Etihad Airways.